cleides/books-for-kids-api-java/README.md

-# Stock Book Manager API
+# Books for kids API